Reaping the Benefits of Standard

 More than three years ago we began work on VoltScript.
 A little over a year ago we released our first Early Access code drop.
 There were certain core principles to which we developed.
 Two of these were a modern developer experience and adoption of standard development practices.

-Over recent weeks I received ample evidence of the benefits as improved and extended Archipelago, the build management engine of VoltScript.
+Over recent weeks I received ample evidence of the benefits as I improved and extended Archipelago, the build management engine of VoltScript.

 IDE Choice